pengfeiliu371/Getting_started/HPC_cluster_Jupyter_guide.md

 If you are familiar with NCL, you may check out these packages: http://www.pyngl.ucar.edu/

-If you work on GEOS-Chem output, GCPy might be useful: https://github.com/geoschem/gcpy
+If you work with GEOS-Chem output, GCPy might be useful: https://github.com/geoschem/gcpy

 ### 3. Use jupyter notebook on PACE